claremont-music-scene/static-site/content/community/volunteering/index.md

 To become a volunteer, we ask that you attend a Volunteer Orientation Meeting.
 These are casual Zoom meetings that occur a few times per month at different times and days of the week in hopes of accommodating people's differing schedules.

+Meetings will last for a maximum of 30 minutes; many may be shorter depending on attendance and extent of open discussion.

 ### Orientation Meeting Schedule